-The Capacity Trap: How Busy Owners Work 60 Hours and Still Can't Grow
+The Capacity Trap: How Busy Practice Owners Work 60 Hours and Still Can't Grow

 Revenue is up, hours are up, but profit and sanity are both down.
 The problem isn't discipline — it's which hours generate revenue and which just feel productive.